KxSystems/cookbook/r/rserver/README.txt

 Copy in k.h and run make.

 Windows notes:

+To recompile on windows you will need to install mingw gcc Alternatively, install R tools (https://cran.r-project.org/bin/windows/Rtools/).
+It uses mingw as well, but has been tested and used by R package authors.

 Create c:\rserver and copy the files there, also copy in R.dll from the R bin directory, i.e. c:\Program Files\R\R-2.15.1\bin\i386\R.dll.
 Note the i386 subdirectory is a recent addition.
 Create c:\c and copy common.c and rserver.c there.

 1)run t1.bat to compile w32/rserver.dll

 2)copy all C:\program files\R\R-2.15.1\i386\bin\*.dll and rserver.dll into c:\q\w32

-3)copy rinit.q and rtest.q into C:\q
+3)copy rinit.q and rtest.q into %QHOME%

-The R.2.15.1 compiled rserver.dll is included.
-To recompile, you need to install mingw gcc http://www.mingw.org/wiki/InstallationHOWTOforMinGW.

 Calling R